-Interest rates for federal student loans are about to rise.
+Interest rates for federal student loans are about to rise this weekend.

-Rates for newly issued federal loans will be 0.69 of a percentage point higher starting July 1 than they were for the 2016-2017 school year, Forbes reports.
+Rates for newly issued federal loans will be 0.69 of a percentage point higher starting July 1 than they were for the 2016-2017 school year, Forbes recently reported.
 The publication describes this as “a significant increase across the board.”

 The increase will affect newly issued loans of the following types:

 - Direct subsidized loans for undergraduate students: 4.45 percent interest rate effective July 1, up from 3.76 percent currently

 - Direct unsubsidized loans for undergraduate students: 4.45 percent, up from 3.76 percent

 - Direct unsubsidized loans for graduate or professional students: 6 percent, up from 5.31 percent

 - Direct PLUS loans for parents and graduate or professional students: 7 percent, up from 6.31 percent

 Direct subsidized and direct unsubsidized loans are sometimes also referred to as Stafford Loans or Direct Stafford Loans.

 Loans to new borrowers can change annually, based on the results of the U.S. Department of the Treasury’s auction of 10-year Treasury notes every May, Forbes explains.
 Once you take out a loan, the rate on that loan remains fixed for life.